 - Appropriate Assessment of Plans and Projects in Ireland Guidance for Planning Authorities.
-(Department of Environment, Heritage and Local Government, 2010 rev.)(soon to be superseded by EC Guidance in prep.). - Appropriate Assessment under Article 6 of the Habitats Directive: Guidance for Planning Authorities.
+(Department of Environment, Heritage and Local Government, 2010 rev.). - Appropriate Assessment under Article 6 of the Habitats Directive: Guidance for Planning Authorities.
 Circular NPWS 1/10 & PSSP 2/10. - Managing Natura 2000 Sites: The Provisions of Article 6 of the Habitat's Directive 92/43/EEC (EC, 2018). - Guidance document on the strict protection of animal species of Community interest under the Habitats Directive (EC, 2021). - Assessment of plans and projects in relation to Natura 2000 sites Methodological guidance on Article 6(3) and (4) of the Habitats Directive 92/43/EEC (EC, 2021).